tthompson082/java-safezoos/README.md

 Security is:
 * ROLE ADMIN should be allowed to access /users and /admin
 * ROLE User should be allowed to access /animals and /zoos
+* ROLE Zoo should be allowed to access /zoos
+* ROLE animal should be allowed to access /animals
+* ROLE MGR (manager) should be allowed to only access /actuator (stretch goal).
+* Everyone should be allowd to access the swagger ui!